MissStrong/ICD2O/Notes/Unit 1/Note 05 - Drawing Squares and Rectangles.md

 ### The `rect()` Function

 We use `rect()` to draw squares and rectangles.
 This function takes three or four parameter: an *x*-value, a *y*-value, a width, and an optional height.
-If the height is excluded or the width and height are the same, it will draw a square.
+If the height is excluded or the width and height are the same, so it will draw a square.
 By default, (*x*, *y*) is the top-left vertex of the rectangle.

 ```javascript
 function setup() {